evanphx/benchmark-ips/README.md

   # the loop that performs the iterations internally to reduce
   # overhead.
 Typically not needed, use the |times| form instead.
   x.report("addition3", "1 + 2")

+  # Compare the iterations per second of the various reports!
+  x.compare!
 end
 ```